-- Fittings and tools 2-12 years
+Fittings and tools

-- IT equipment and software 3-5 years
+IT equipment and software

+Other fixtures

+2-12 years

+3-5 years

-- Other fixtures 5 years
+5 years

 • Items with unlimited useful lives (land) are not depreciated.

 Depreciation of an asset begins when the asset is available for use for the purpose intended by management and is ceased when the residual value exceeds the carrying amount, when the asset is permanently withdrawn from use or is reclassified as held for sale.
 At each balance sheet date, the validity of applied depreciation rates, the depreciation method and the residual values applicable to assets are assessed.